Menu

 Clothing

-We suggest that the children wear comfortable play clothes and shoes, which they can manage themselves for P.E. or the toilet.
+We suggest that the children wear comfortable play clothes and velcro shoes, which they can manage themselves for P.E. or the toilet.

-Except in hot weather, your child will need a suitable jacket or coat to wear outside.
+Your child will need a suitable jacket or coat to wear outside.

 Please ensure that clothing is clearly named.